 Use your trademark in the same way as in your registration.
 If you modernise your logo, it may be the case that your current trademark registration no longer provides the right protection and be wise to obtain a new trademark registration.
 It is best to take advice from an external IP professional in this respect.

-Following registration, we will send you a letter referring you to the Benelux Trademarks Register.
-The Register is always up to date.
+Following registration, we will send you a message referring you to the Benelux Trademarks Register.
+The Register always contains the latest information.

 Should you require proof of your registration, you can simply print a copy from the Register.
 To do this, search for your trademark in the Benelux Trademarks Register and make a copy of the page.
-Many official bodies accept this as proof of your registration.
+Many official bodies accept this as proFollowing registration, we will send you a message referring you to the Benelux Trademarks Register.
+The Register always contains the latest information.of of your registration.
 Would you prefer to order an authenticated copy from us (for a fee)?
 If so, click on 'Order' at the bottom of the Trademarks Register.